Illumina Innovates with Rancher and Kubernetes

 If you only supply postgres:// as the endpoint, K3s will attempt to do the following:

-In its most common form, the datastore-endpoint parameter for MySQL has the following format:
+In its most common form, the datastore-endpoint parameter for MySQL and MariaDB has the following format:

 More advanced configuration parameters are available.
 For more information on these, please see https://github.com/go-sql-driver/mysql#dsn-data-source-name